• Skip to primary navigation

 Candied cherries in thick syrup, delicious on toast or on top of desserts, easy to make and perfect when you have a glut of cherries.

-This a traditional Romanian way of preserving cherries.
-Dulceata meaning a jam that is sweeter than the usual fruit preserves and it contains whole fruit (when the fruit is small) or roughly chopped fruit pieces.
+This is a traditional Romanian way of preserving cherries.
+Dulceata is a jam that is sweeter than the usual fruit preserves, and it contains whole fruit (when the fruit is small) or roughly chopped fruit pieces.

-• The 1:1 ratio is important.
-Weigh the pitted fruit and use the exact amount of sugar, it doesn't matter much if you have a little more or a little less fruit if the sugar amount matches.
+• Granulated sugar: The 1:1 ratio is important.
+Weigh the pitted fruit and use the exact amount of sugar; it doesn't matter much if you have a little more or a little less fruit if the sugar amount matches.

 • Lemon